aneasystone/github-trending/README.md

 ## C

+* 【2023-01-23】[adafruit / Adafruit-GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) - Adafruit GFX graphics core Arduino library, this is the 'core' class that all our other graphics libraries derive from
+* 【2023-01-23】[jhhoward / WolfensteinCGA](https://github.com/jhhoward/WolfensteinCGA) - Wolfenstein 3D with a CGA renderer
+* 【2023-01-23】[mildsunrise / cursed_gpu_linux](https://github.com/mildsunrise/cursed_gpu_linux) - ⚙️Attempt to run Linux in a GPU shader
+* 【2023-01-23】[open-quantum-safe / liboqs](https://github.com/open-quantum-safe/liboqs) - C library for prototyping and experimenting with quantum-resistant cryptography
 * 【2023-01-22】[lem0nSec / CreateRemoteThreadPlus](https://github.com/lem0nSec/CreateRemoteThreadPlus) - CreateRemoteThread: how to pass multiple parameters to the remote thread function without shellcode.
 * 【2023-01-22】[n64decomp / sm64](https://github.com/n64decomp/sm64) - A Super Mario 64 decompilation, brought to you by a bunch of clever folks.
 * 【2023-01-22】[NixOS / patchelf](https://github.com/NixOS/patchelf) - A small utility to modify the dynamic linker and RPATH of ELF executables